mxro/maxrohde-web/content/posts/2021/2021-10-30-update-typescript-project-references-for-yarn-workspaces-magically/index.md

 ---
-title: 'Update TypeScript Project References for Yarn Workspaces - magically!'
-date: '2021-10-30'
+blog: maxrohde.com
 categories:
-  - 'javascript'
+- javascript
+date: "2021-10-30"
 tags:
-  - 'coding'
+- coding
-  - 'open-source'
+- open-source
-  - 'programming'
+- programming
-  - 'tools'
+- tools
-  - 'typescript'
+- typescript
-  - 'yarn'
+- yarn
+title: Update TypeScript Project References for Yarn Workspaces - magically!
 ---

 As I've written in an earlier post, [TypeScript project references and Yarn Workspaces are powerful tools for managing complex TypeScript projects](https://maxrohde.com/2021/10/01/typescript-monorepo-with-yarn-and-project-references/).
 Yarn Workspaces manages dependencies between multiple JavaScript packages within one project, and contains tools that let us easily deduce which packages depend on which other packages in our workspace.